dpopchev/gentoo/doc/xorg.md

 ## Usage

-Add trusted users into `input` group to access devices directly.
+Grant trusted users acceess by adding them into `input` group to access devices directly.

-## Usage

 Grant trusted users acceess by adding them into `video` group.